Disclosure: Some of the links you’ll encounter are unique links. Click and buy something and I’ll earn some money, at zero expense to you. Thank you!

 Another example is rose gold.
 Rose gold has a lot of coper in it and copper is a common metal allergen, though not to the extent nickel is.

-Low purity gold alloys like 5k, 6k, 8k, 9k and 10k gold are also dangerous to people with metal allergies because they have too little pure gold in them, and too much other metals, some of which are going to be problematic.
+Low purity gold alloys like 5k, 6k, 8k, 9k and 10k gold are also dangerous to people with metal allergies because they have too little pure gold in them, and too much other metals.
+Some of these are going to be problematic.

 Is Osmium More or Less Allergenic than Silver?